 The most obvious is in the chi-square value computed for each cell.
 We observe that the cells “Red Socks and Boston”, “Blue Jays and Montreal” and “Red Socks and Montpellier, Vermont” were the three cells where the number of observed respondents was greater than expected.
 We further note that when we examine the expected and observed frequencies, the “Yankees and Montreal”, “Red Socks and Montpellier, Vermont”, and “Red Socks and Montreal” frequencies were fewer than expected.

 Because the cell chi-square and the expected values are often not displayed, these same relationships can be observed by comparing the column total percent to the cell percent (of the row total).
 In the cell “Red Socks and Boston” we would compare 41.10% with 64.71% and observe that more Red Socks fans liked Boston than expected.
-Caution is urged when interpreting relationships found in any statistical analysis.
+Caution is urged when interpreting relationships found in any statistical analysis methods.
 We often desire to “explain” or conclude “causality” from analyses when data either is not designed to or does not have the power to support such conclusions.

 In the current table, we observe that “Red Socks and Boston” had the greatest delta between the number of observed and expected respondents, for any team preference and city of residence.
 However, we must be careful in concluding that the Red Socks caused respondents to move to Boston, or that Boston as a city of residence causes fan loyalty.
 Red Socks and Boston are the most observed fan and city relationship, but are most likely totally independent when considering other concepts or relationships.